gpallas16/StateRevi/README.md

     }
     ```
      > Note: You don't have to hold a reference to your list, as it's internally stored and can be accessed with getList() method.
-3. Bind amd populate your data to the adapter
+3. Bind and populate your data to the adapter
     ```sh
     stateRevi.setAdapter(sampleAdapter);
     sampleAdapter.setList(yourItemList);
     ```

 ## Customization
-* Use custom loading and empty view
-If you don't want to use the default view and you can replace them with you own.
+* Use custom loading and empty view if you don't want to use the default ones.
     * Custom loading view
         ```sh
         stateRevi.setLoadingStateView(